9 Smart Tips for Fighting a Parking Ticket

 - After you park, carefully read all signs you can see to determine if parking is legal on the day/time and for as long as you planned to be parked.

 - If it’s metered parking, make sure to pay as directed, and don’t stay beyond the time you’ve purchased.

 - When available, use apps: Plenty of municipalities have their own parking apps One example is Park White Plains, which truly simplifies parking in the city Reader’s Digest calls home.
 Many will notify you when time is running out and allow you to add time without actually returning to your car.

 In major cities around the world, you can use the SpotAngel app: According to co-founder Aboud Jardaneh, the app runs in the background of your smartphone, alerting you to parking rules where you happen to be parking; it also sends reminders to move your car or feed the meter.
-You’ll also want to check out the Google Maps feature that helps you find parking in minutes.

 If you do get a ticket, read it